B.A., MSocSc (Hons), PGDipClinPsych

 While Ruth primarily uses a cognitive behavioural therapy (CBT) approach (the treatment model with the best evidence for treating bulimia and binge eating disorders) she also treats clients using Acceptance and Commitment Therapy (ACT), or drawing from Dialectical Behavioural Therapy (DBT), depending on the difficulties that a client brings to therapy.
 She usually provides treatment to individuals but can also involve families when and as required.

 Ruth provides treatment for binge eating behaviour and bulimia.
 Other problems that Ruth can assist with include: anxiety (including OCD, panic disorder and phobias), stress and worry; mood difficulties and depression; adjustment and coping difficulties (including loss and grief); problems associated with pre - or postnatal distress; self-esteem issues; and sleep and pain problems.

-Ruth is currently available to see clients at the NZEDC offices on Thursdays and Fridays.
+Ruth is currently available to see clients at the NZEDC offices on Tuesday and Friday.

 Fees are $225 for a 90-minute assessment session.

 If you would like to make an appointment or make a confidential enquiry please phone Ruth on: